einargs/mypy/refinement_design.md

   conditions I'll go back and change this.

 ## General
+- It currently can't understand accessing the result of a function return value.
 - It looks like z3 has tools for inspecting the ast and even substituting within it -- see decl and substitute.
 - Overhaul the bound variable system and fix the clunky RSelf hack I have right